-Brabus is where people go when 100s of stock horse power still doesn’t feel enough for some reason, and Brabus does a good job, in fact, i should say a great job of satisfying those more horse power needs.
+Brabus is where people go when 100s of stock horsepower still don’t feel enough for some reason, and Brabus does a good job; in fact, I should say a great job of satisfying those more horsepower cravings.

-To go with those extra horses, Brabus offers mean-looking body kit too, which looks very tasteful.
+To go with those extra horses, Brabus offers a mean-looking body kit too, which looks very tasteful.
 Their latest project is called the Brabus 800 Widestar, based on the new Mercedes-AMG G 63.
-As the name suggests, it gets a widebody kit with some delicious looking carbon bits.
+As the name suggests, it gets a widebody kit with some delicious-looking carbon bits.

-Integrated LEDs illuminate the running boards as soon as the door handle is pulled, or when the car is unlocked via Keyless system when approaching the vehicle.
+Integrated LEDs illuminate the running boards as soon as the door handle is pulled, or when the car is unlocked via a keyless system when approaching the vehicle.

 The wider fenders create space for extremely large wheels and tires, and this particular example rides on a massive 23-inch Brabus Monoblock Platinum Edition forged wheels.
 Buyers can go for smaller sizes too, with tires from Continental, Pirelli or Yokohama.